WBCA National Coach of the Year Award

-The United States Marine Corps/WBCA National Coach of the Year is an award given by the Women's Basketball Coaches Association to best women's basketball Head Coaches in college and high schools since 1983.
+The United States Marine Corps/WBCA National Coach of the Year is an award given by the Women's Basketball Coaches Association to the best women's basketball Head Coaches in college and high schools since 1983.
 From 2014, the award is named "The Pat Summitt Trophy" in honor of the legendary University of Tennessee Lady Vols head coach.
 The WBCA presents an award to the National Coach of the year in each of six divisions: